andregaeta/BlinkWell/README.md

 Feedback is being collected and any input is greatly appreciated.
 [Google Forms link.](https://forms.gle/LfMF4KMoSud2wL46A)
 ![image](https://github.com/andregaeta/BlinkWell/assets/58143276/7dfb9b3f-5605-4df2-b54c-efb95f13833a)

+## How to use

+Just download the latest release and run the executable.
+BlinkWell will start on the system tray.
+You can double click it to open the main window.

+**BlinkWell requires a webcam to be connected.**

 ## Features

 BlinkWell comes with three main features.